-Me: – the giant maggots?
+Me: The giant maggots?
 Yes.
 Yes, it is.

 Their interview concluded, Mike and Sarah pretend to leave the meditation centre, only to double back again.

-Meanwhile, the Doctor’s experiments get out of hand when Clegg’s mind makes contact with the Metebelis crystal.
+Professor Clegg’s mind makes contact with the Metebelis crystal.

-Sue: So, Buddhists are making giant spiders appear out of thin air.
+Sue: So Buddhists are making giant spiders appear out of thin air.

-Sue: Erm… why?
+Sue: Erm… Why?

 Sue: Omnibus edition?

-Me: Thought so.
+Me: I thought so.

 Me: I don’t think so.
 It probably reinforced my fear of them, though.
 I still have problems watching this story today.

 Sue: So is Lupton Spider-Man, now?
 Can he climb walls and swing around on webs and stuff?
 He might want to think about a costume of some sort.
-A brown roll neck jumper isn’t going to cut it.
+That brown roll neck jumper isn’t going to cut it.

 Sue: This really is a greatest hits package, isn’t it?

-Lupton barges into UNIT HQ and when Benton tries to intervene, Lupton electrocutes him.
+Lupton barges into UNIT HQ, and when Benton tries to intervene, Lupton electrocutes him.

 Sue: Have they killed Benton?
-Is this Benton’s last story as well?
+Is this Benton’s last story, as well?
 Does UNIT get killed off?
 I’m a bit worried now.

-And then the chase begins.
+The chase begins.